Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] create interface on index.html
 - [x] create equal sign functionality to send equation object to the server
 - [x] create GET request to send the equations2 array
-- [ ] send the equations from server to the DOM
+- [x] send the equations from server to the DOM
+- [ ] create match logic on server side